 - Upon each unexcused absence, the Principal or designee shall contact the student's parent or guardian to determine the reason for the absence. - If a student has had at least five (5) unexcused absences within a calendar month or ten (10) unexcused absences within a ninety (90) day calendar period, the student's primary teacher shall report to the principal or designee that the student may be exhibiting a pattern of non-attendance.
-Unless there is clear evidence that the absences are not a pattern of non-attendance, the case shall be referred to a Early Truancy Intervention Team or attendance committee to determine if early patterns of truancy are developing.
-If the Early Truancy Intervention Team or attendance committee finds that a pattern of non-attendance is developing, whether the absences are excused or not, a meeting with the parent must be scheduled to identify potential remedies. - If the initial meeting with the parent does not resolve the problem, the Early Truancy Intervention Team or attendance committee shall implement specific interventions that best address the problem.
+Unless there is clear evidence that the absences are not a pattern of non-attendance, the case shall be referred to an Early Truancy Intervention Team or attendance committee to determine if early patterns of truancy are developing.
+If the Early Truancy Intervention Team or attendance committee finds that a pattern of non-attendance is developing, whether the absences are excused or not, a meeting with the parent must be scheduled to identify potential remedies.